chocoteam/choco-solver/src/sphinx/source/3_solving.rst

 Default search strategy
 =======================

-If no search strategy is specified to the resolver, Choco |version| will rely on the default one (defined by a ``DefaultSearchBinder`` in ``Settings``).
+If no search strategy is specified to the resolver, Choco |version| will rely on the default one (defined by a ``defaultSearch`` in ``SearchStrategyFactory``).
-In many cases, this strategy will not be sufficient to produce satisfying performances and it will be necessary to specify a dedicated strategy, using ``solver.set(...)``.
+In many cases, this strategy will not be sufficient to produce satisfying performances and it will be necessary to specify a dedicated strategy, using ``solver.setSearch(...)``.
 The default search strategy splits variables according to their type and defines specific search strategies for each type that are sequentially applied:

 #. integer variables and boolean variables : ``intVarSearch(ivars)`` (calls ``domOverWDegSearch``)